 Although Buddha statues may differ artistically between cultures, some features and meanings remain the same.
-Common characteristics among Buddha statues include the Buddha standing, sitting or lying down; hands held in various gestures hold particular significances to an event in the life of the Buddha.
+Common characteristics among Buddha statues include the Buddha standing, sitting or lying down; hands held in various gestures have particular significances to an event in the life of the Buddha.

 Let’s have a closer look at different types of Buddha statues, their meanings and origins.

 This depiction of a seated Buddha with the right hand raised and facing outwards has two common meanings.
 The first is that of the Protection Buddha, as the raised right hand symbolically represents a shield.
 The second meaning, Overcoming Fear, is closely related to the first (since one who is receiving protection would be less fearful).

 The main features of this pose, aside from the raised right hand, is that the Buddha can be depicted either sitting or standing, and the left hand may either be extended outward or palm up in the lap.
 This statue signifies courage and offers protection from fear, delusion and anger.

 Another of the more common figures is of the Buddha in Meditation.
 This statue is for people who are either looking for peace and clam in their lives, or for those who wish to improve their own meditation skills.
 People will often buy a Meditation Buddha if they want to set up a "serenity room" or a corner of their house where they can sit in calm for a little while and unwind.

 In this pose, the Buddha is depicted with both hands in the lap, face up, and the legs are crossed, either in a Double Lotus pose (with the ankles of each leg tucked behind one another in a locked position), or in a Single Lotus pose (where one leg rests on top of the other leg).
 Occasionally, an alms bowl is placed in the lap as well.